mindis/snowplow.github.com/_posts/2013-08-12-towards-universal-event-analytics-building-an-event-grammar.md

 ![ecomm2] [ecomm2]

-Here we introduce an indirect object which has been affected by the event: the shopper (Subject) adds (Verb) a t-shirt (Direct Object) to her shopping basket (Indirect Object).
-Again, this is while browsing (Context).
+Here we introduce an Indirect Object which has been affected by the event: the shopper (Subject) adds (Verb) a t-shirt (Direct Object) to her shopping basket (Indirect Object).
+Again, this is while browsing the online store (Context).

 ![ecomm3] [ecomm3]

-Here we have an object introduced by preposition: the shopper (Subject) pays (Verb) for his order (Prepositional Object).
+Here we have an Object introduced by preposition: the shopper (Subject) pays (Verb) for his order (Prepositional Object).
 This is all within the checkout flow (Context).

 <a name="videogame"> </a>
 <h2>3.
 Modelling some videogame events</h2>